wesngu28/rhodesapi/README.md

 # RhodesAPI

+Note: Heroku is changing their pricing so this will go down with the ship until I find/want to find somewhere else to host it.

 An API for the mobile gacha tower defense game Arknights hosted on Heroku made as a personal project.
 Requests data through querying from a MongoDB database which is filled with data scraped from each operator's page on Gamepress.
 When making a request to the API, a delay in response could be due to Heroku sleeping the application and it needing to be booted on.

 Add me in Arknights, Scramble#2904.